hammertux/slab/slab_allocator.md

 ```

 Note that the buddy allocator (and the slab allocator) allocate physically contiguous memory blocks.
-The third allocator in the linux kernel, vmalloc() (which won't be discussed) on the other hand, allocates memory that is ONLY virtually contiguous but not necessarily physical.
+The third allocator in the linux kernel, vmalloc() (which won't be discussed for the time being) on the other hand, allocates memory that is ONLY virtually contiguous but not necessarily physical.
 It is primarily used for very large allocations, and cannot be used in cases where virtual addressing is not possible (e.g., devices)

 ![buddy](./buddy.png "Buddy Allocator")